lkrippahl/Pinaker/README.txt

 Version: 0.19 alfa

 This application reads jpg files with photos of barcodes and retrieves the book data from the Web.
-Read pinaker.pdf for more details.

 ************************************************************
 Disclaimer: This software is provided as is, with no express